SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 Since the diffusion model was trained on encoded data, it will produce synthetic encoded data.
 Therefore, the tabular processor needs to decode the encoded data back into its original (human readable) format.

-The goal of the master thesis was to extend the existing implementation [TODO LINK].
+The goal of the master thesis was to extend the already [existing implementation]((https://github.com/rotot0/tab-ddpm)).
 Hence, the preprocessing from the original implementation (specified in the config.toml [train.T]) remained untouched and will be executed **AFTER** the tabular processing encoding.

 To keep the tabular processing as separate and extendable as possible, the strategy design pattern was chosen: